jamesplease/stock-market-data/guides/calculating-inflation.md

 Inflation is the tendency for a currency to decrease in value over time.

-Calculating inflation requires two points in time, as it represents the decrease in the purchasing power of the dollar over that interval.
+Because inflation represents a change over time, it requires two data points to be calculated: a start and an end.

 ### Computing Inflation